1 / 4

 Beschreibung

-The running to-do list includes keeping up the garden (and processing our harvests), tending to our flock of sheep, clearing and managing our forestland, investing sweat now towards heat for the winter (in firewood processing), and improving on our larger crops of grains, corn, beans and squash.
+The running to-do list includes building the tiny house, keeping up the garden (and processing our harvests), tending to our flock of sheep, clearing and managing our forestland, investing sweat now towards heat for the winter (in firewood processing), and improving on our larger crops of grains, corn, beans and squash.
 I should note that there are a million and one other tasks and fun projects in between all of that!

 Endless opportunity to learn and discover!